Skip to main content

 Current Exhibit

-Opening the Vault Current Exhibit … Get up close to historic treasures with Opening the Vault Beginning May 7, 2025, the National Archives will display some of the nation’s most historic treasures in a new exhibition at the National Archives Museum in Washington, DC.
-Opening the Vault begins with ties to the American Revolution, celebrating and leading up to the 250th anniversary of the Declaration of Independence.
-For the first time in many years, visitors will see iconic and historically valuable …
+Opening the Vault Current Exhibit … Get up close to historic treasures with Opening the Vault Some of the nation’s most historic treasures are now on display in a new, temporary exhibition at the National Archives Museum in Washington, DC.
+Opening the Vault features ties to the American Revolution, celebrating and leading up to the 250th anniversary of the Declaration of Independence.
+For the first time in many years, visitors will see iconic and historically valuable documents in the Rotunda within the …

 • « First